Why you should care

 “Consenting adults should be able to have whatever kind of sex they want, with whoever they want, regardless of the body they or their partner were born with,” says Laura Parker, co-founder of the New York Toy Collective.
 “Our most popular product is Shilo.
 It’s made of silicone, could be worn under clothing either for gender expression or for convenience and then be used for sex.
 Also called a ‘Pack and Play.’”

 The Toy Collective also makes on-demand replicas of your bits.
 And for those who own a 3-D printer, the site MakerLove offers all types of free sex toy designs for downloading.

-Therapists worldwide are witnessing an increase in … people … with out-of-control sexual behavior.
+Therapists worldwide are witnessing an increase in the number of people … with out-of-control sexual behavior.”

 Even porn is getting a digital makeover, courtesy of virtual reality.
 SugarDVD, a movie streaming company, has already developed an app to watch porn on Oculus Rift, the virtual-reality headset, and hopes to start selling the first movies by early 2015.
 “People have been wanting to immerse themselves in porn forever, and with virtual reality they finally can!” says Rebecca Bolen, the company’s spokeswoman.

 Of course, all these mechanical sex toys and VR adult movies come with a high risk of addiction.
 “As technology increases people’s ability to access intensely stimulating sexual imagery, therapists worldwide are witnessing an increase in the number of people walking into their offices seeking help with out-of-control sexual behavior,” says Robert Weiss, a clinical social worker and co-author of Closer Together, Further Apart.